Key takeaways

 Some people may experience nausea, vomiting, and diarrhea when using Ozempic.
 These side effects are more common when the dose is increased.
 Less common side effects include abdominal pain or constipation.

 Using Ozempic may increase your risk of gallbladder disorders, gastrointestinal disorders, or hypoglycemia (low blood sugar).
-Ozempic should not be used by children or people who:
+Ozempic should not be used for weight loss by children or people who:

 Have pancreatitis